-This tobacco is grown in Turkey and resembles Samsun.
+Another Oriental tobacco, Trebizond is grown in Turkey and resembles Samsun.
 Trebizond leaf is coarse in texture and light in color.

-Xanthi is a leaf that falls into the classification of Basma tobacco.
+Another of the Oriental tobacco family, Xanthi is a leaf that falls into the classification of Basma tobacco.
 The leaf is named after the region in which it is primarily grown in Greece.
 Xanthi is a tobacco that has a particularly strong and pleasant aroma.

 Zebrawood refers to any number of tropical tree species.
 This wood is defined by a light and dark striping grain, which just so happens to look like the stripes of a zebra.
 This material is commonly used as a band around the shank of a pipe.